vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ## Conclusion

-Overall the project was a sucess.
-Even though some goals were not acomplished the central goal to drop a thing from a plane and collect data was a sucess (up until the data corrupted).
-The capsule worked exelently, as did the code.
-The only consistyent failiure was the electronics failing in some way.
+Overall the project was a success.
+Even though some goals were not accomplished the central goal to drop a thing from a plane and collect data was a success (up until the data corrupted).
+The capsule worked excellently, as did the code.
+The only consistent failure was the electronics failing in some way.
+Another challenge was not being able to work together but by dividing the work efficiently everything got finished.